 We then back-track to the col de la Croix-Fry and let you loose for an uphill time trial, finishing with a well-earned coffee at the summit café.

-From there, it is a short descent home for lunch!
+From there, it is a short descent home for lunch, but there's always the hard option of adding the col de Plan Bois!

 Thursday